 Heartleaf Arnica (Arnica cordifolia)

-Area: in areas 2 to 9
+- Zone: Hardy in zones 2 to 9

-- Flowers: heads 2-3 1/2″ Prime (5-8.8 centimeters ) wide with 10-15 rays each as well as numerous tiny disk blossoms bracts of head have long spreading hairs.
+- Flowers: heads 2-3 1/2″ (5-8.8 cm) wide; with 10-15 rays each and many tiny disk flowers; bracts of head have long spreading hairs.

 - Fruit: seed-like, with a tuft of white or pale tan hairs at top.